South Luangwa National Park

 - Predators: This is an excellent place to see leopards.
 There are strong lion prides, hyenas and increasing numbers of wild dogs.
 We offer a very special trip in which you can spend time with carnivore researchers in the park (Carnivore Week in South Luangwa).

 - Hippopotamus: South Luangwa is perfect for hippo lovers as it has the largest concentration of hippos in Africa.

 - Elephants: Elephant populations thrive in the park.
 Mfuwe Lodge is famous for the elephants that walk through reception en route to their favourite mango tree (late October to mid-December).

 - Birding: Species diversity is endless with around 400 species recorded in the park.
 December to March is considered the peak season for birding, but if it’s carmine bee-eaters you’re after then look at September/October.
-Shenton’s camps (Mwamba and Kaingo) have an excellent hide specifically for spotting carmine’s in these months.
+Shenton’s camps (Mwamba Bush Camp and Kaingo Camp) have an excellent hide specifically for spotting carmine’s in these months.
 From June to September there are often large flocks of crowned cranes, some doing their spectacular courtship dance.

 - Plains game: Buffalo are often found in huge numbers.
 Endemic to the area are Crawshay’s zebra, Cookson’s wildebeest and Thornicroft’s giraffe.
 You’ll find these alongside Thomson’s gazelle, kudu, puku, impala and eland.

 - Tree safari: Leadwood, wild mango, figs, mahogany, mopane, tamarind, ordeal . . .
 Not everyone comes on safari to see trees, but if you do, there are some absolute beauties here, including a magical grove of ancient ebony trees near the banks of the Luangwa.